Assisted living: 2011 Miami Herald investigation

-The investigation found dozens of incidents of gross mismanagement and criminal behavior at assisted living facilities across Florida, a state of 20 million people which is popular with American retirees.
-The newspaper requested the release of state documents related to the deaths of over 300 people in assisted living facilities between 2003 and 2011 but were denied these documents.
+The investigation found dozens of incidents of gross mismanagement and criminal behavior at assisted living facilities across Florida, a state of 20 million people, popular with American retirees.
+The newspaper requested the release of state documents related to the deaths of over 300 people in assisted living facilities between 2003 and 2011 but was denied these documents.
 Still, the newspaper's investigation found no less than 70 people who had died due to the "actions of their caregivers."
 The deaths were found to have resulted from the mismanagement of assisted living facilities and by the practices of their staff and managers who drugged residents, deprived them of basic necessities such as food and water, abused residents verbally, psychologically and physically, and neglecting their needs.

+Long-term care ombudsmen, whether volunteering or employed independently, function outside the scope of Assisted Living Facilities.
+They actively support and defend the well-being and rights of residents within these environments.
+Ombudsmen conduct regular, surprise visits to these facilities, where they observe conditions, listen to resident concerns, and strive to resolve issues on the residents' behalf.
+Beyond addressing complaints, they empower residents by providing information on their rights and options, considering the impact on their quality of life.
+Mandated by the Older Americans Act, ombudsman services are directed by residents, confidential, and offered free of charge.
+These advocates also work towards policy changes that enhance the overall well-being of individuals in long-term care settings.
+Needs of residents being addressed can be as small as a change in the lunch menu or needing a new pair of glasses.
+60%- 70% of the residents do not have family to ensure they are being well cared for.
+However, there is a large need for ombudsmen in the assisted living facility community.